BaysaaC/markdown-challenge/README.md

 ### *And now, a little funny story ...*

-When I was a kid, while playing and running around with other kids, I ran into a window (hidden behind blind shutters) and broke it.
+When I was a kid, while playing around with other kids, I ran into a window (hidden behind blind shutters) and broke it.

 When asked by the school director, I then pretended I slipped and crashed accidentally.